Low-distortion planar embedding of rod-based structures: Proposed method

+We remark that in the above overlap correction procedure, we only control the two rod lengths $\|P_{n_2}-P_{n_1}\|$ and $||P_{n_3}-P_{n_4}||$ while the length of other neighboring rods may not be preserved.
+Also, as we do not impose any constraints on the angles, the angles between the rods may not be preserved.
 Moreover, since resolving each overlap involves the four associated vertices, if multiple overlap points $O_n$ are close to each other, a single step described above may only be able to resolve some overlaps but not all of them.
+Specifically, note that the flexibility in shifting the points along the circles as described above ensures that we can find a non-overlapping configuration locally at ${\{P_{n_1},P_{n_2},P_{n_3},P_{n_4}\}}$.
+However, there is no further guarantee or control over whether resolving one overlap will lead to overlaps elsewhere.
 Therefore, in practice, we repeat this approach at most 10 times before going into the next iteration of the optimization problem.
-Also, to prevent this process from increasing the amount of overlaps, if the amount of overlaps increases after an iteration of this process, we will break the correction process and directly move to the next optimization iteration.
+Also, to prevent this process from increasing the number of overlaps, if the number of overlaps increases after an iteration of this process, we will break the correction process and directly move to the next optimization iteration.
+Ultimately, this extra overlap correction procedure aims to provide an improved initial guess for the subsequent optimization run, which will further optimize the vertex positions to reduce constraint violations.
 The overlap correction algorithm is summarized in Algorithm~\ref{alg:overlap}.

 {

 }